-The corresponding results of the optimization process using DE are shown in Fig. X. All the records were done through Finite Element Analysis (FEA) simulation.
-As the fundamental amplitude reaches the aimed magnetic flux density, the optimized model can be expected to be sensitive to the angular position of the rotor.
-Concerning THD, it decreases while iteration increases for whole cases.
-The total cost reduction (see Fig. Xd) represents that the optimization process can provide an optimized magnetic resolver model achieving the desired boundary conditions and target conditions for each type of magnet.
-Fig. 5 shows an example of the flux distribution when using the selected geometry for the three permanent magnet materials.
+The corresponding results of the optimization process using Differential evolution are shown in Fig. 5.
+All the records were done through Finite Element Analysis (FEA) simulation.
+Fig. 5a shows the sequential convergence of sintered NdFeB magnets regarding total harmonic distortion, permanent magnet volume, and fundamental amplitude as iteration increases, while Fig. 5b and Fig. 5c show the cases of bonded NdFeB and Ferrite respectively.
+Each data point represents the corresponding outputs (i.e., THD, PM volume, and fundamental amplitude) of the least cost solution among the population on the designated generation.
+Since the magnetic energy product of sintered NdFeB is bigger than that of Ferrite and bonded NdFeB magnets, the permanent magnet volume of Sintered NdFeB is expected to be the smallest for the optimal model.
+Fig. 5d manifests the total cost, which is the value of the multi-objective function, for the three permanent magnets as iteration increases.
+The convergence of the total cost indicates the optimized model follows the boundary condition of the geometry while total harmonic distortion decreases and the fundamental amplitude reaches the expected magnetic flux density which could drive the model to be sensitive to the angular position of the rotor.

+Fig. 6 shows an example of the flux distribution when using the selected geometry for the three permanent magnet materials.
 The main properties of each case are shown in Table III.
 As expected, the maximum peak flux density in the airgap is obtained with the prototype equipped with sintered NdFeB magnets, see Table III.
 This will allow better use of the measuring range of the Hall-effect sensor, eventually improving the signal-to-noise ratio.
 To reach a similar peak flux density, bonded NdFeB magnets need almost twice of magnetic material compared to sintered NdFeB, see Table III.
-Ferrite magnets provide the smallest flux density, with a peak value smaller than the measured peak of NdFeB magnets, which is the desired result considering their magnetic disposition.
+Ferrite magnets provide the smallest flux density, with a peak value smaller than the measured peak of NdFeB magnets, which is the expected result considering their magnetic properties.
 According to the ratio between the fundamental flux amplitude and the volume of permanent magnets, Ferrite magnet volume must be around 3/2 times to achieve the magnetic flux density of NdFeB magnets.
 Note that the cost function of Fig. Xd represents not the actual cost of the model, but the value of the multi-objective function, (13).
-Regardless of the objective function and the relatively large volume of the ferrite-based model, the Ferrite magnet will be cheaper than other cases due to the smallest manufacturing cost.
+Regardless of the objective function and the relatively large volume of the ferrite-based model, the Ferrite magnet will be cheaper than other cases due to the reduced material cost.